 Annebeth, I’m glad you are speaking your mind about this! =) I think that your statement about how posting them from time to time is better relates to what Angie is saying.
 There can be restrictions on the interview articles, but more leniant restrictions.
 I love your idea about future articles!
 I’d actually like to make my articles more personal, but I didn’t know how people would feel reading them if more of the attention was focused on me, the editor.
 (If that’s something that readers wouldn’t mind, I’d be happy to make them more personal.)
 Hmmm…I might even try doing a post on how to achieve a good eclectic style, using some of my own outfits as examples.
 As for your articles, I’d love to see some DIY ones!
-I loved that red floral wreath you made a couple months ago, and would love to pick up on more of your crafty ideas.posted over 3 years ago
+I loved that red floral wreath you made a couple months ago, and would love to pick up on more of your crafty ideas.posted almost 4 years ago

 Oh, and Angie, I def agree with what you’re saying about the time and input it takes to put into an interview article.
 From a reader’s perspective, it may just look like we simply copied and pasted someone else’s answers down, but there’s a lot of “behind the scenes” work that goes on into publishing an interview article.
 You first have to scour the style gallery and stalk chictopians to find someone you think would make good interview material, you have to contact the person, compose the questions in relation to their individual style and personality, wait for their answers (sometimes over a week!), go through and edit their answers for grammatical and spelling errors, and choose five photos that best represent their style.
-It’s a tad more difficult that it probably appears =)posted over 3 years ago
+It’s a tad more difficult that it probably appears =)posted almost 4 years ago

 I want to start by mentioning that we admire your passion and dedication to the community.
 We appreciate your contributions and recognize you as valuable community member.